obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/task-board.md

 Developed by: [[tu2-atmanand]]
 Mobile compatible: [[Desktop-only plugins|Yes]]

-Manage all your tasks throghout your vault from a single board and much more...
+Manage all your tasks throughout your vault from a single board and much more...

 %% ----- Do not edit anything above this line ----- %%